eliareutlinger/KachasiJS/README.md

 kjs.set_style('bootstrap'); //Loads Bootstrap 4.0 including it's JS-Scripts from cdn. kjs.set_style('fontawesome'); //Loads Fontawsome from CDN
 ```
-Here you can configure the settings and default behaviour of your App when starting.
+Here you can configure the settings and default behavior of your App when starting.
 So this will be the first Script called after loading all dependencies from `index.html`.

 #### Views
 A View-Script is used to define view-specific variables and the components used in this view.
 The minimal setup contains the `kjs.get_components()` function, which tells the engine which components have to be used.